-Scleral Lenses Newton MA | Keratoconus & Dry Eye Specialist
+Scleral Lenses for Keratoconus & Dry Eye

 Custom lenses that vault the cornea and create a gentle, protective fluid layer—helping patients with corneal disease (like keratoconus) and chronic dry eye see and feel better.
+We fit scleral lenses at our Newton, MA office, serving Needham, Wellesley, Brookline, Waltham, and the Greater Boston area.

 Fluid Reservoir Comfort